pavelyanu/nethack_neural/README.md

 ## Command-line Interface (CLI)

-The CLI provided by Click allows for easy navigation and configuration.
+The CLI provided by Click and simple-term-menu allows for easy navigation and configuration.
 Follow the prompts to set up your experiment.

 ## Logging